 - A deferred rating decision in which the VA has not yet made a final decision

-- A proposed rating decision in which, again, VA has not yet made a final decision
+- A proposed disability rating in which, again, the VA has not yet made a final decision

-- VA’s failure to assist the veteran in obtaining documents at the time of the decision
+- The VA’s failure to assist the veteran in obtaining documents at the time of the decision

 We are sorry that this post was not as useful for you!